spaceFlow-US/.github/profile/README.md

 At spaceFlow, we are committed to revolutionizing the rental industry through cutting-edge technology.
 Our platform serves as a catalyst for maximizing space utilization and ensuring a seamless rent flow.
 Join us as we transform the way properties are managed, making space utilization more efficient and rent management an effortless experience.

+## Problem
+- Base on Zumper, average room idle time is 42 days.

+Because

+1. Even professional agent can take up to 10 room tours per week.
+2. Weekdays room tour is 9am - 5pm, but busy tenant are free after 7pm.
+3. Landlords suffer from commute to rent location under the risk been ghosted.

+## Solution
+- Self tour

+## Potential
+- Enables agents to conduct up to 30 tours per day, maximizing the number of visits and significantly enhancing the likelihood of successful deal closures, without requiring physical presence.
+- Facilitates remote management for multi-property holders nationwide, enabling efficient and effective property management from any location.

 ## Pitch Deck
 - [Sheet](https://docs.google.com/spreadsheets/d/1BViheaBCrXD0x2fArpVnu0dqRzkXZJQ4UsFLsZ8C3Y8/edit?usp=sharing)
 - [Slide](https://docs.google.com/presentation/d/1mOHJSB7zn1kANBHeg-8qv2BKCFXFBA6d_E6fMQoF3kk/edit?usp=sharing)

 ## Progress

 |Rental Lifecycle | Before-contract | In-contract | After-contract |
 |-|-|-|-|